ai-mindset/scribe_cast/README.md

 ```

 ### [Podman](https://podman.io/docs/installation)
-You'll need to have a container engine installed, should you want to locally install some vector DBs such as Qdrant, Milvus, LanceDB or Weaviate among others.
+You'll need to have a container engine installed, should you want to locally install a Vector DB such as Qdrant, Milvus, Weaviate etc.

 ### VectorDBs